center-for-threat-informed-defense/summiting-the-pyramid/docs/detection-ttv/detectioncoverage/index.rst

 with detection content.
 It is to understand the strength and depth of the coverage behind those mappings.

-See :doc:`Detection Coverage Calculator <detection-coverage-calculator>` for guidance on automating this analysis.
+See :ref:`Detection Coverage Calculator <detection-coverage-calculator>` for guidance on automating this analysis.